top of page

 • 6 min read

-If there is one certainty that runs through Zïlon's entire body of work, it is that it belongs first and foremost to the street.
-Before the galleries, before the institutions, before even the retrospectives, his faces were born on the walls of Montreal, in its interstices, its margins, its living spaces.
+If one certainty runs through all of Zïlon's work, it is that it belongs above all to the street.
+Before galleries, before institutions, even before retrospectives, his faces were born on the walls of Montreal, in its interstices, its margins, its living spaces.

-Since the 1970s, Zïlon has inscribed an immediately recognizable graphic presence into the urban landscape.
-His figures — shattered faces, multiple gazes, nervous lines — do not decorate the city: they inhabit it.
-They emerge as raw manifestations of human interiority, exposed to the open sky, offered to everyone's gaze, without filter or mediation.
+Since the 1970s, Zïlon has inscribed an immediately recognizable graphic presence in the urban landscape.
+His figures — broken faces, multiple glances, nervous lines — do not decorate the city: they inhabit it.
+They emerge as raw manifestations of human interiority, exposed to the open sky, offered to the gaze of all, without filter or mediation.

 In the Montreal landscape, his work acts as a visual memory.
 It bears witness to an era, an energy, an alternative culture deeply rooted in the Centre-Sud and beyond.
-At a time when public art is often institutionalized, planned, and integrated into official programs, Zïlon reminds us that the street can be a place of free, immediate, visceral expression.
+At a time when public art is often institutionalized, planned and integrated into official programs, Zïlon reminds us that the street can be a place of free, immediate and visceral expression

 Documenting through photography

-Photographing his works in the city means documenting a parallel history of Montreal, a history made of spontaneous gestures, ephemeral traces, presences that appear and disappear with the rhythm of urban transformation.
+Photographing his works in the city means documenting a parallel history of Montreal, a history made up of spontaneous gestures, ephemeral traces, presences that appear and disappear to the rhythm of urban transformation.
 Each wall becomes a fragment of an archive, each face an imprint.

-What deeply distinguishes Zïlon in public art is this ability to maintain a tension between the instinctive gesture and a strong, identifiable, almost mythological signature.
-His faces are not merely images: they have become landmarks.
-They mark territory, signal a presence, affirm that an artistic language can exist outside established frameworks and transform them.
+What profoundly distinguishes Zïlon in public art is his ability to maintain a tension between the instinctive gesture and a strong, identifiable, almost mythological signature.
+His faces are not mere images: they have become landmarks.
+They mark the territory, signal a presence, affirm that an artistic language can exist outside the established frameworks and transform them.

-Today, as his work gradually enters the consecrated spaces of art, it is essential to recognize that its deepest impact remains in the street.
-That is where his language was formed, and that is where it continues to live with the greatest truth.
+Today, as his work gradually enters the consecrated spaces of art, it is essential to recognize that his most profound impact remains on the street.
+It is there that his language was formed, and it is there that he continues to live with the greatest truth.

-Zïlon is not simply an artist who worked in public space: he is one of those who helped define what public art can be in Montreal, free, engaged, omnipresent, and deeply human.
+Zïlon is not just an artist who has worked in the public space: he is one of those who have helped define what public art can be in Montreal, free, engaged, pervasive and profoundly human.

-Zïlon in the Street, a Living Memory of Montreal
+Zïlon dans la Rue, a Living Memory of Montreal

-It is in the street that Zïlon's work finds its fullest expression.
+It was in the street that Zïlon's work found its full expression.

 Since the 1970s, his faces have appeared on the walls of Montreal as persistent signs.
 They are not decorative: they are acts of speech.
-They mark territory, inscribe a presence, bear witness to a free artistic energy, often on the margins of official circuits.
+They mark the territory, inscribe a presence, testify to a free artistic energy, often on the margins of the official circuits.

-Two examples come particularly to mind.
-The first: a mural in the Centre-Sud, where a shattered face, crossed with black lines and vivid colours, emerges on a raw wall.
-The image seems at once fragile and combative, as if resisting urban erasure.
-It does not seek to seduce: it affirms.
+Two examples in particular come to mind.
+The first: a fresco in the Centre-Sud, where a broken face, crossed by black lines and bright colours, emerges on a raw wall.
+The image seems both fragile and combative, as if it resisted urban erasure.
+She does not seek to seduce: she affirms.

 Zïlon, fresque murale sur mur de briques, Centre-Sud Montréal — street art figuratif, visage expressif